 - LAND SECURITIES GROUP REIT PLC – 8.36%

 The above allocations represent a snapshot of the type of companies this ETF invests in.
 These companies and trusts derive most of their income from areas related to the real estate sector, such as generating cash flow from financing properties or the sale of land to property developers.

 The majority of real estate equities that the fund invests in are mid-cap and constitute a blend of growth and value.
 Furthermore, the iShares UK Property UCITS ETF will appeal to investors concerned with ESG factors, as this ETF does not place capital in any companies that are morally or ethically unsustainable as stated by the MSCI.

 In addition to equities, the fund invests in Real Estate Investment Trusts (REITs).
-These companies differ from typical real estate companies as they pool money from various investors (similar to the best mutual funds) and then use that money to finance income-generating real estate projects.
+These companies differ from typical real estate companies as they pool money from various investors (similar to the mutual funds) and then use that money to finance income-generating real estate projects.
 These projects could include the construction of apartments, hotels, office buildings, warehouses, and many other property types.
 In return for their investments, REITs will typically receive income through rent payments received from the properties.